holochain/holochain-serialization/crates/holochain_serialized_bytes/README.md

 https://www.xkcd.com/1638/

-The thing is that things like `Option` and `Result` aren't representation of domain specific data, they are conceits of compiler type systems.
-They don't need to be serialized because the type information needs to be given to the compiler for it to be able to deserialize anyway...
+Things like `Option` and `Result` aren't representation of domain specific data anyway, they are conceits of compiler type systems.
+They don't need to be serialized because the type information needs to be given to the compiler by the developer for rust to be able to deserialize anyway.

-Good watching on the topic:

 https://www.youtube.com/watch?v=YR5WdGrpoug&feature=youtu.be